plotly/dash-docs/dash_docs/chapters/dash_enterprise/continuous_integration/setup.md

-When creating CI/CD pipelines with Dash Enterprise, all you need to do is to `git push` your code from your CI/CD system.
-Dash Enterprise will handle the creation and deployment of your app's containers, and manage its network traffic.
-You may also include calls to the {app_manager_api}.
+When CI/CD with Dash Enterprise, all you need to do is `git push` your code from your CI system to Dash Enterprise.
+Dash Enterprise handles creating the builds (Docker containers), deploying those containers, and opening up those containers to network traffic.
+For more details on how deployment works, view the [Application Structure & Buildpacks structure](/Docs/dash-enterprise/application).

-{app_manager_api_notes}

----

-The following set of instructions covers one of the ways to deploy your Dash app with a CI/CD system:
+This set of instructions demonstrates how to write a script that deploys your code to Dash Enterprise from a CI system.
+In practice, you may modify these scripts to only run when your code has been merged rather than on every branch & pull request or you may include additional API calls to Dash Enterprise to initialize services or set environment members, etc. See the {graphql_api}.

+{graphql_api_notes}

 1. Designate an admin account who will deploy the apps on behalf of the users.
 This could be a new admin account or an existing one.
 Admin accounts have deploy access to all applications.
 By using an admin account, Dash developers can continue to create & manage their own apps while the separate admin account can deploy to all apps.